sir-pinecone/sm64/README.md

 # Super Mario 64

+Campo: This works in the Kali VM using the checked out code in the shared Windows folder.

+---

 - This repo contains a full decompilation of Super Mario 64 of the following releases: Japan (jp), North America (us), Europe (eu), Shindou (sh) and iQue Player (cn).
 - Naming and documentation of the source code and data structures are in progress.